The expansion of European commerce accelerated the growth of a worldwide economic network.

 A major result of these changes was the development of a growing consumer society that benefited from and contributed to the increase in material resources.
 At the same time, other effects of the economic revolution — increased geographic mobility, transformed employer-worker relations, the decline of domestic manufacturing — eroded traditional community and family solidarities and protections.

 European economic strength derived in part from the ability to control and exploit resources (human and material) around the globe.
-Mercantilism supported the development of European trade and influence around the world.
-However, the economic, social, demographic, and ecological effects of European exploitation on other regions were often devastating.
+Mercantilism supported the development of European trade and influence around the world, which, in turn, encouraged overseas exploration, expansion, and conflicts.
 Internally, Europe divided more and more sharply between the societies engaging in overseas trade and undergoing the economic transformations sketched above (primarily countries on the Atlantic) and those (primarily in central and eastern Europe) with little such involvement.
 The eastern European countries remained in a traditional, principally agrarian, economy and maintained the traditional order of society and the state that rested on it.

 2.2.1: Early modern Europe developed a market economy that provided the foundation for its global role.